Forgiveness for Senior Citizens and Those Nearing End of Life

 Exercise, get adequate sleep, eat right, reduce stress — you’ve probably been told to do all of these things to manage your health.
 All those actions contribute to a healthy lifestyle, and failing to follow them could lead you down a path of health issues and serious medical conditions.
 The risk of health problems due to poor lifestyle choices is even greater when you’re older.

 The International Forgiveness Institute wants you to thrive throughout your life.
-If you’re a senior who hasn’t begun prioritizing your physical and mental health, you’ll find some helpful ways to get it under control in these two informative articles:
+If you’re a senior who hasn’t begun prioritizing your physical and mental health, you’ll find some helpful tips in these informative articles:

 Forgiveness and Alzheimer’s Disease

-Do you know someone struggling with Alzheimer’s Disease or a caregiver dealing with an Alzheimer’s Pie Charts victim?
+Do you know someone struggling with Alzheimer’s Disease or a caregiver dealing with an Alzheimer’s victim?
 Although there is no study showing a link between unforgiveness and Alzheimer’s, there are indications that this could be the case in an indirect sense.
 Consider this article, The Healing Power of Forgiveness, written by a board-certified psychiatrist and neurologist, from the Fortanasce-Barton Neurology Center in California.

 The article presents evidence that high levels of anger can lead to more toxins going to the brain (the study was done on mice and so we must be careful in extrapolating this to humans).
 That same article cites a study on humans showing that when presented with very disturbing stimuli, the research participants’ brains showed signs of agitation “and exhaustion of the neurons, therefore increasing their stress and cortisol levels that will interfere with good neuronal transmission.”
 This evidence indicates that a link between unforgiveness (agitation, anger) and brain function has merit as a hypothesis.